zerowastefestival/zerowastefestival.github.io/index.md

 <a href="#top">Back to top</a>

-## Repair Cafe
+## Repair Café

-Together with the [Community Reuse Network Ireland](http://crni.ie/){:target="blank"} we will set up a Repair Cafe during the festival where you can learn how to extend the life of your stuff through simple repairs.
+Together with the [Community Reuse Network Ireland](http://crni.ie/){:target="blank"} and [VOICE Ireland](https://voiceireland.org/){:target="blank"} we will set up a Repair Café during the festival where you can learn how to extend the life of your stuff through simple repairs.
+This is a community event where you can bring in broken items and see how to fix them alongside expert volunteers.
+Repairs include electrical/electronics, wooden & general repairs, jewellery, and sewing.
+The overall objective is to bring back a culture of repair and support local repair businesses.
+So bring in your broken items and learn how to fix them.

-More info to come soon.

 <a href="#top">Back to top</a>